 "Chief?!
 What are you saying?!
 I'm not going to run away!
 This all happened because of me!
 I-I need to help fix this!"

 Roubaul frowned.
 He had made his bed, now it was time for him to lie in it.
-He could not allow others to bear the weight of his sins any longer.
+He couldn't allow others to bear the weight of his sins any longer.
 "Then would it assuage your guilt knowing that I was the one who asked Naruto to destroy Nirvana?"

-Carla fell quiet at that, but she didn't look too surprised by his revelation.
+Carla fell quiet at that, but she didn't look surprised by his revelation.